 A flow is a visual representation of actions an actor takes, an intuitive graph plotting the actor's journey.
-You can view the paths of all actors simultaneously, and then take a sequence of events by a particular actor to analyze with finer granularity.
+You can view the paths of all actors simultaneously, and then analyze a sequence of events by a particular actor with finer granularity.

-When you create a flow, there is a default set of properties from which you can choose.
+When you create a flow, you can choose from a default set of properties.
 You can also create custom flow properties.
-Adding custom properties to a flow is similar to running ad-hoc queries, with the exception of the following:
+Adding custom properties to a flow is similar to running ad hoc queries, with the exception of the following:

 - You can control how to aggregate over the events—forward, backward, or just take the final value and put it on all events).

 - You are unable to reference properties from another flow from a current flow.
 However, you could use two separate flows to generate those results.